Jumpaku/cyamli/README.md

 ### Assign functions to the generated API.

-`NewCLI()` returns an object `cli` which represents a root command and its descendant objects represent subcommands.
+`NewCLI()` returns an object `cli` which represents a root command, and its descendant objects represent subcommands.
 Each of them has a `FUNC` field.
-A function assigned to the field will be called by the `Run(cli, os.Args)`.
+A function assigned to this field will be called by `Run(cli, os.Args)`.

 The following code snippet demonstrates an implementation for the example console app.